Key facts

 Join the #1 sport science school in the world* and learn from expert teachers in world-class facilities with Deakin's Bachelor of Exercise and Sport Science/Bachelor of Business (Sport Management).
 Offering an accredited pathway for you to be eligible to register and practise as an Accredited Exercise Scientist with Exercise and Sports Science Australia; you will become a professional leader in exercise and sport science, with business knowledge to manage sporting organisations and events.

-Exercise and sport science study enables you to develop the skills to apply exercise and sport science principles to improve the performance, health and participation of individuals, athletes and teams.
-Sport management study teaches you about the business of sport, including sport systems, finance, marketing, management and law.
+Studying exercise and sport science enables you to develop the skills to apply exercise and sport science principles to improve the performance, health and participation of individuals, athletes and teams.
+Studying sport management teaches you about the business of sport, including sport systems, finance, marketing, management and law.
 Plus, complete a minimum of 320 hours of practical experience.
 Be ready to broaden your career options and your understanding of wider sport contexts.

 Want to learn the science behind elite performance and influence the business of sport?